unPi-ro/automate/README.md

 - [x] deploy time restores from backups of the Rails apps DBs

-### OSX
+### Installing & running automate on OSX
 ---

-1. install brew
+1. install brew and rvm
 2. install ansible latest/2.7+ with brew
 3. load your SSH keys into the ssh-agent (with ssh-add)
 4. ready*
-5. note: when building a production environment, append -e active=yes to ansible
+5. note: you need to store your certbot and tarsnap keys to the files/ path
-6. not so fast*, you need to feed your certbot/ssh/tarsnap keys to make it work!
+6. see the README in files/, and your SSH (public) keys must go to public-keys/
-7. see the README in files/, and your SSH (public) keys must go to public-keys/
+7. then, you need to update your DNS records, see https://wiki.debian.org/opendkim
-8. and you need to update your DNS records, see https://wiki.debian.org/opendkim
+8. note: when building a production environment, use -e active=yes for cron jobs
 9. while OSX is not actually required, it could make your life more beautiful 🤓

 ---